wave2future/dUsefulStuff/ReadMe.markdown

 ### createDmg.sh

 This takes in all the files it finds into the artifact directory and builds a dmg file suitable for uploaded to distribution sites.
 Also included are any markdown documentation files (such as this one) that are in the project.

+## Uncrustify.sh

+This is a shelle script which can be added to xcode as a script.
+You can use it to reformat the source code using the uncrustify code formatter.